Read the Antigua travel guide to help make the most of your ultimate Caribbean adventure. Here’s an insider view of:

 When traveling to Antigua, it’s essential to check the time zone.
 It helps ensure the time so, you don’t miss any appointments or plans.

 Whatever time of year it is, Antigua has pretty good weather.
 Summer is the hottest time when the lack of winds makes the temperature seem even hotter.
-There is a seasonal price variation throughout Antigua and Barbuda, as in the rest of the Caribbean.
+This results in a seasonal price variation throughout Antigua and Barbuda, as in the rest of the Caribbean.

 However, the high season lasts for seven months through April.
 This also coincides with the hugely popular Sailing Week.
 From early May until mid-December, resort prices tend to decrease.

-So, no matter when you visit Antigua, you will be able to enjoy its pristine beaches, fantastic cuisine, and perfect climate.
-The key is planning.
+So, Antigua welcomes you year-round.
+You will be able to enjoy its pristine beaches, fantastic cuisine, and perfect climate.
+Of course, the key is planning.

 June to August / Summer